ryOS ryOS / Docs

 StorePurposePersistence

-useFilesStoreFile/folder metadata, paths, UUIDs, statuslocalStorage
+useFilesStoreFile/folder metadata, paths, UUIDs, statusIndexedDB (vfs_items, with lifecycle metadata in persisted_state)

 useFinderStoreFinder window instances, navigation history, view preferenceslocalStorage